redahmeid/books_api/README.md

-Welcome to the AWS CodeStar sample web service
+Welcome to Complete the Story Books API
 ==============================================

-This sample code helps get you started with a simple Java web service using AWS Lambda and Amazon API Gateway.
+This is a project created as a demo for a talk I ran at Tesco.

+The premise is of a book writing crowd sourcing service.

 What's Here
 -----------

-This sample includes:
+This demo includes:

 * README.md - this file
 * buildspec.yml - this file is used by AWS CodeBuild to build the web